capaj/vscode-exports-autocomplete/README.md

 Since VSCode does have it's own JSX support, there are some usability choices made to complement that.

 If you're writing a component WITH children, you need to write a pair.
-Utilize a vscode's feature that will make any text into a JSX opening and closing pair.
+Utilize a vscode's feature that will make any text into a JSX opening and closing pair when you hit a TAB key.
 Like this:

 TODO add gif